 7 Drone Force hovered above the victim’s body covered with a white tarp in a parking lot.

-SWAT officers with their guns drawn appeared to be zeroing on one building at the Coral Springs Tower Club.
+The crime scene stretched across Coral Park East, and SWAT officers with their guns drawn appeared to zero in on one building at the Coral Springs Tower Club.

 “Witness … saw the male run from the pool area into the building,” said a dispatcher in radio transmissions.